Burebista (film)

 Burebista (1980) is a Romanian historical epic film about the life of the ancient Dacian king Burebista, depicting his battle to unify his nation and to resist Roman incursions.

 The film was made to commemorate the supposed 2,050th anniversary of the founding of the "unified and centralized" country that was to become Romania.
-Ceaușescu himself was a great nationalist and saw in Decebal, Burebista, Mihai Viteazul, models to follow.
+Ceaușescu himself was a great nationalist and saw in Decebal, Burebista, and Mihai Viteazul models to follow.

 Plot

 The film begins with a shot of a rocky outcrop, shaped like a human head, apparently gazing out over the Carpathian Mountains.
 A voice-over explains that the expansion of Roman power is beginning to threaten the borders of the kingdom of Dacia under its "enigmatic" ruler Burebista.

 The high priest Deceneus convinces the Dacian lords to swear allegiance to Burebista as king of a unified Dacia.
 He promises to keep Dacia free from the increasing power of Rome.
 A rigorous regime of military training is introduced by the king.
 Some refugees from Rome arrive, including Calopor, a former gladiator who had served with Spartacus.
 Burebista welcomes them, asking Calopor to tell him about Spartacus' exploits.
 Burebista also learns about the ambition of the young Julius Caesar, and his rivalry with Pompey.

 Messengers from Mithridates VI of Pontus and from Greece arrive to ask Burebista's help in resisting the advance of Roman forces.
 Burebista agrees to help.
 Calopor is sent to assess the situation in Greece.
 While there he meets his former girlfriend Lydia, who has been forced to marry the arrogant Roman aristocrat Gaius Antonius Hybrida.
 Hybrida demands games in his honour.
 Calopor takes part as a gladiator, planning to kill Hybrida.
 When Calopor throws a trident at him, Hybrida pulls Lydia in front of his body, and the trident kills her.
 Horrified, Calopor leaps up and stabs Hybrida to death, giving the signal for a general uprising.
 With the Romans in confusion, Burebista launches his cavalry against their retreating forces, defeating them.

 Burebista celebrates his victory with a festival in Dacia.
 He learns from a messenger that Mithridates has killed himself to avoid being captured by Pompey, but is given a letter in which the dead king encourages him to continue to resist Rome.
 Another letter also arrives, from Pompey.
 Pompey is now asking Burebista's help to curb Caesar.
 He ponders trouble to come.